saramcel/Group5_Final_Project/README.md

 Note: The descriptions and explanations required in all other project deliverables should also be in your README.md as part of your outline, unless otherwise noted.

 # Machine Learning Model
-Team members present a provisional machine learning model that stands in for the final machine learning model and accomplishes the following:
+Team members submit the working code for their machine learning model, as well as the following
 - [x] Takes in data in from the provisional database
 - [x] Outputs label(s) for input data